 By law, agricultural employers must provide information, equipment, and safety training necessary to protect their employees from the harmful effects of pesticides.
 Our pesticide worker training online certification course focuses on the protection and mitigation measures needed to limit the negative effects of pesticide exposure, as well as guidelines for basic emergency first aid.

-Who must take this training?
 Anyone who is exposed to pesticides on the job, including workers who must enter pesticide-treated areas to perform urgent tasks, should understand the hazards of unsafe exposure to pesticides and be familiar with safe work practices that minimize the risk of poisoning or injury.